hitoshi-watase/sercrod/docs/reference/directives/literal.md

    - `*literal` and `n-literal` attributes are removed from the output DOM.
    - The element itself remains in the DOM (for example `<pre>`, `<p>`).

-At no point does Nablla interpret or expand directives, events, or `%...%` placeholders within that element.
+At no point does Sercrod interpret or expand directives, events, or `%...%` placeholders within that element.

 #### Variable creation and scope layering